aminelkl/bankManagementSystemCpp/README.md

 # Bank management system

-A simple bank management system , that can handle 4 options :
+A simple bank management system , that can handle 4 features :
 - Open New Account
 - Display existing account
 - Deposit Money
 - Display Money

-Note :
+Specification :
-- Account number are automatically created by the system
+- Account number are automatically created by the system.
-- Type of account can only be (checking or saving) account, error are handled
+- Type of account can only be (checking or saving) account, error are handled.
 - All account are stored in a vector